Celtic Music Sessions: Top Tips for Successful Gatherings

 Depicting a mixture of different types of Celtic tunes for sessions.

-When it comes to choosing tunes, mixing different types is encouraged, with the focus remaining on traditional Irish music.
-Should someone want to introduce non-Irish tunes, it's best to discuss with the group during a break so as not to disrupt the flow of the session.
-Occasionally, exploring a broader repertoire can bring a different flavor, as long as it doesn't overshadow the primary purpose of the session.
+When picking songs, mixing different types is good, but keep the focus on Irish music.
+If someone wants to play non Irish songs, it is best to talk to the group during a break so you do not stop the flow.
+Sometimes, trying a wider list can bring a different taste, as long as it does not hide the main goal of the session.

-Active participation in the traditional Irish music session means engaging with the tunes, watching for cues on when to join in or sit out, and respecting the melody and rhythm.
-Silence is requisite during songs to honor both the singer and the spirit of the music.
+Active playing in the session means listening to the tunes, watching for signs on when to join, and respecting the beat.
+Silence is needed during songs to honor the singer and the feeling of the music.

 For a more thorough introduction to Celtic music sessions, he Field Guide to the Irish Music Session by Barry Foy is a book devoted entirely to the dynamics and etiquette of the traditional Irish musical gatherings.
 By clicking this link, you will be directed to its page on Amazon: https://amzn.to/3XLNzeh